 23 Sep 2021 HYN Himalayan Yoga Academy

-Cervical spondylitis is the name given to long term stiffening and degeneration affecting the spinal column in the neck.
-It is characterized by pain and muscular spasm in the back of neck and shoulders.
-Tension headache is also commonly associated.
-The pain may radiate into the shoulders, arms, and forearms and be accompanied by sensations of pins and needles or tingling in the same general area.
-Movement of the neck is restricted, and muscular weakness and even wasting of muscles in the arms, giddiness and ringing in the ears are not uncommon.
+Cervical spondylitis refers to the long-term stiffening and degeneration of the spinal column in the neck.
+It causes pain and muscular spasms in the back of the neck and shoulders.
+Tension headaches often accompany it.
+The pain may radiate into the shoulders, arms, and forearms, with sensations of pins and needles or tingling in the same areas.
+Neck movement becomes restricted, and individuals may experience muscular weakness, muscle wasting in the arms, giddiness, and ringing in the ears.

-In some cases of spondylitis, signs of vertebral degeneration in the neck can be readily seen on X-rays, However, paradoxically, an X-ray of the neck of many suffers appears normal and healthy with little or none of the classical visible signs of degeneration.
-Visible degeneration includes narrowing of the intervertebral disc space so that the area appears worn away and new dense bony projections, called osteophytes, are seen, the foramina or bony tunnels through which the blood vessels run become narrowed.
-These blood vessels supply not only the spinal cord, but also the rear portion of the brain including the cerebellum and medulla.
+In some cases of spondylitis, doctors can easily see signs of vertebral degeneration in the neck on X-rays.
+However, paradoxically, an X-ray of the neck in many sufferers appears normal and healthy, showing little or no classical signs of degeneration.
+Visible degeneration includes the narrowing of the intervertebral disc space.
+It makes the area appear worn away, and the presence of new dense bony projections, called osteophytes.
+The foramina, or bony tunnels through which the blood vessels run, become narrowed.
+These blood vessels supply not only the spinal cord but also the rear portion of the brain, including the cerebellum and medulla.

 Bony constriction of these vertebral arteries will cause decreased blood flow to the brain and faintness and giddiness will result.
 Similarly, bony overgrowth may impinge on the delicate cervical nerve roots emerging on the either side of the vertebral column in the neck.
 Aches and pain in the back and arms will result.

-Osteoarchritis of the vertebral bones of the neck may be precipitated by a previous injury.
+Osteoarthritis of the vertebral bones of the neck may be precipitated by a previous injury.
 The neck is the most delicate part of the spinal column and is also one of the most vulnerable.
-Even a jerk due to a moving vehicle stopping suddenly can cause an such a injury in the neck.
+Even a jerk due to a moving vehicle stopping suddenly can cause such an injury in the neck.

 Damage can also occur as a gradual degenerative process, due to wear and tear of the joints, bones, muscles ad ligaments of the neck.
 Hence it is more common after middle-age and especially in the middle-aged sedentary workers who sit with their heads held rigidly forward the whole day.